Step 4: The hearing Disciplinary procedure

 For example, if the employee is off with stress and is worried about coming to the workplace, they could hold the hearing somewhere else.

-If the employee still refuses to or cannot meet, the employer will need to look at the case and come to a reasonable decision.
+If the employee is too sick, not able or willing to attend, the employer will need to look at the available evidence and make a reasonable decision.

 The employer could look at:

-• any rules their organisation has for dealing with failure to attend disciplinary hearings
+• any rules their organisation has for not attending disciplinary hearings

 • how their organisation dealt with similar cases in the past